 Regular conditioners come in a light and thin consistency.
 Most people use this hair care product in the shower and pair it up with shampoo.
-Regular conditioners are often safe to use.
-They absorb effectively to your tresses between one to five minutes.
+Regular conditioners are safe to use daily.
+They absorb effectively to your tresses within five minutes.

 Deep conditioners are recommended to use occasionally.
 The process of deep conditioning is more of a treatment done once or twice a week.

 Deep conditioners tend to have a high concentration of active ingredients.
 They nourish and repair your cuticles due to its ingredient that combat dryness and frizz.
 Deep conditioners usually have a heavy consistency that penetrates your hair shaft.
 This product is recommended to leave on longer than regular conditioner.

 Choosing a deep conditioner depends on what type of hair issue you have.
 Here are the most common conditioning products you can find.

 These conditioners contain hydrolyzed protein and ceramides.
 Protein-based conditioners are commonly referred to as treatments.
 They strengthen, improve elasticity and prevent damage.

 Protein conditioners are designed for chemically-treated or colored tresses.
 These treatments often result in dull and dry strands.
 Conditioners are not the only hair care products that have protein.
 Visit this page to find out about best shampoos that contain this ingredient.